 Since our inception, the foundation and its Board have successfully applied for and been approved for 501(c)(3) non-profit tax exempt status.
 Our family support group has grown from a handful of families to approximately 255 worldwide.
 Our research team– Dr. Jeffrey Neul, M.D.
 Ph.D.; Dr. Alessandra Renieri, M.D.
 Ph.D., and Dr. Alex Paciorkowski M.D., joined together with IFF to study the mutation in hopes of developing treatments and possible a cure.

 In 2015 we introduced the Béatrice Fortier Memorial Family Fund, developed to provide funding for medical needs not otherwise covered by insurance.
-We were also awarded a $5,000 grant from Global Genes to start an equipment lending library within our FOXG1 families!
+2016 was also a banner year; we were awarded a $5,000 grant from Global Genes to start an equipment lending library within our FOXG1 families!
 We are very excited to be able to fill these gaps and others for our foxes.
+For more information, you can view our 2016 Annual Report.

 Long term, we are hoping to fund a FOXG1 Conference where medical staff can provide clinics, host seminars and provide a place for our families to meet.
 We are investigating the most effective methods to disseminate information to the general public and the medical community to inform them of not only the Foundation, but also to educate physicians on the signs and symptoms of FOXG1 for earlier diagnosis, all while raising awareness and funds for research.